Workiva/dart_dev/README.md

 functionality gaps in the underlying tools or make certain use cases more convenient or efficient.

-> Check out the [API documentation][api-docs] to see all of the available tools,
-> their configuration options, and details on how they work.

 ## Shared Configuration

 This package provides `coreConfig` as a minimal base configuration of `dart_dev`